 I love reading stories about inspiring leaders with my children, including great picture books for Women’s History Month in Chinese and English.

-These English and Chinese picture books about female leaders are geared for 3 to 9 year old children.
+These English and Chinese picture books about female leaders are geared for 3 to 9-year-old children.
 Of course, picture books can inspire beyond childhood.
-I personally still love most picture books as an adult!
-When I read these Women’s History Month books, I learned about many new amazing female heroes for the first time with my children.
+When I read these Women’s History Month books, I learned about many new amazing female heroes with my children.

 Try this: 15 Ways to Encourage Your Child to Read